nikosdion/toggle-dark/README.md

 toggle-dark autotoggle
 ```

-This is called _semi_-automatic mode because you need to run this command youself; it does not run automatically.
+This is called _semi_-automatic mode because you need to run this command yourself; it does not run automatically.

 ### Automatic switching